Optimizing bus routes helps funnel cost savings back to schools

 For example, the transportation group looked at how many stops it could cut under various route consolidation scenarios.
 “SAS enables us to understand the policy implications of various tradeoffs throughout the system,” Hanlon says.
 “Before, we didn't really control for the average distance that students walked by their grade or age, and we didn't control for neighborhood safety.
 Now, we can integrate that along with location and other information to better serve the students.”

 BPS has begun rolling out individualized walk-to-stop maximums for each student – all while reducing the number of bus stops.
-Strategic stop placement has been a big part of the story for a district that last year eliminated nearly 50 buses (about 8 percent of the total) for a long-term cost savings that’s expected to top $5 million.
+Strategic stop placement has been a big part of the story for a district that last year eliminated nearly 50 buses (about 8% of the total) for a long-term cost savings that’s expected to top $5 million.

 The reduction in force has also had significant environmental benefits.
 “We’ve saved about 13,000 pounds of carbon emissions a day, which is huge,” Eger says.